caioraphael1/Odin-Strict/README.md

 ### The `core:os` was replaced by `core:os/os2`

 - The `core:os` library was **removed**.
-- There are plans for Odin to replace the libraries in 2026, but as I was changing the codebase so much for safety reasons, I decided to rush the replacement, as the old `core:os` had a lot of implicit behavior everywhere and `os2` is a far better library.
+- There are plans for Odin to replace the libraries in 2026, but as I was changing the codebase so much for safety reasons, I decided to rush the replacement, as the old `core:os` had a lot of implicit behavior everywhere, and `os2` is a far better library.
 - If you see `import "core:os"`, this refers to the new `os2`, simply renamed to `os`.